 On the left is our photo of both the Andromeda Galaxy (right, middle) and the Triangulum Galaxy (left, bottom), in the same frame using a 50mm lens.
 We spent 4 hours on the imaging, with our good old Canon t3i attached to an iOptron SkyTracker.

 This second image (right) is a cropped version of M33, taken from the full wide field photo but using a different processing method (Although it seems like I forgot to use SCNR during the processing workflow to take off the green color).

 Total Exposure Time: 4 hours

 Single Shot & Processing of M33

 When talking about processing, the Triangulum Galaxy has a similar difficulty level to the Andromeda Galaxy, although if you have already imaged and processed M31 with an 8" or bigger telescope, you will find M33 to be a little easier.

-Below is what a 6-minute single shot of the target looks like.
+Below is what a 6-minute single shot of the target looks like with our unmodified DSLR camera.
 You can see a lot of details around the core, but not so much in the spiral arms.
 This changes once you stack everything!

 Below you can see our cropped photo of M33, with Hubble's image of NGC 604 where the nebula is located.

-The Triangulum Galaxy was the winner of Episode's #4 votes, so it was in the center of the fifth episode of Galactic Hunter!
+The Triangulum Galaxy was the winner of Episode 4's votes, so it was in the center of the fifth episode of Galactic Hunter!

 Antoine & Dalia Grelin